Newest update of this page: 17 August 2020

 But it is more than a solo project.
 I count on experts, advisors and contractors for info and analysis to publish TheGunBlog.ca and keep the website running.
 I benefit every day from reader tips, ideas and info.

-Importantly: TheGunBlog.ca wouldn’t exist without the financial support of members.
+Importantly: TheGunBlog.ca wouldn’t exist without the financial support of members and patrons.

 Membership & Sponsorship